 When they arrived at the apartment, they were extremely tired.
-Harry unlocked the door and the other toons wearily and made their way slowly into the room.
-They pulled off their cog suits slid into bed without doing anything else.
-It was nice to have most of this day to catch up on lost sleep before going to work.
+Harry unlocked the door, and the toons wearily and slowly made their way into the room.
+They pulled off their cog suits and slid into bed without doing anything else.
+It was nice to have most of this day to catch up on lost sleep before going to work again.
 They weren't hungry, they were only tired.
 Evina lied down in his bed and drifted off to sleep almost immediately.

-"Hello, Mr. Evina."
-A deep voice spoke.
+"Hello, Mr. Evina," spoke a deep voice.
 Evina spun around to see the evil, solid face of the chairman, standing in their room.
-"I don't particularly enjoy having toons foil my plan."
-The cog said.
+"I don't particularly enjoy having toons foil my plan," the cog said.

 Before Evina could move, the chairman lifted him up by the neck and put him close to his face.
 "We will dominate the planet!
 Pathetic toons like you will never stand in our way!"
 He hurled Evina into a large barrel of boiling dip.

 There was a shrill beeping that woke Evina in the dark.
 It was such a terrible sound to hear.
 Couldn't anyone get some sleep around here?
 It continued its merciless beeping.
 "Won't somebody make it stop?" he asked.
 When nobody answered, he got out of bed and found the source of beeping to be coming from a clock that read 4:00 AM.
 He couldn't believe so much time has passed since yesterday already.

 "Why is it waking us up?"
 Evina demanded.

 "Do you want breakfast or not?"
 Harry asked him.